Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

         :math:`(i,j)\in E`.

-        The mathematical formulation can be stated as follows:
+        The mathematical formulation for the maximum flow can be stated as
+        follows:

         .. math::